833-483-7477

 Along with drinking fluids, follow these at-home tips to help your body fight off food poisoning:

-• Allow your stomach to calm down: After experiencing the first effects of food poisoning, stop eating for a few hours to let your stomach settle down.
+• Allow your stomach to calm down: After experiencing the first effects of foodborne illness, stop eating for a few hours to let your stomach settle down.

 • Diversify your fluids: Drink plenty of water, broth, and electrolytes to prevent dehydration.
 Electrolytes are minerals like potassium and sodium that help regulate how much water is in your body and replace the minerals you lose from diarrhea and vomiting.

-• Drink ginger tea: Drinking ginger tea can help relieve some food poisoning symptoms due to its soothing properties.
+• Drink ginger tea: Drinking ginger tea can help relieve some symptoms due to its soothing properties.

 • Get plenty of rest: Make sure you give your body the rest it needs to recover.

-• Ease back into eating: Once you feel up to it, start snacking on small amounts of bland, nonfatty foods like crackers, toast, cereal, oatmeal, and rice.
+• Ease back into eating: Once you feel up to it, start snacking on small amounts of bland food, nonfatty foods like crackers, toast, cereal, oatmeal, and rice.

-• Take a shower: Showering can help cleanse your body of unhealthy bacteria due to food poisoning.
+• Take a shower: Showering can help cleanse your body of unhealthy bacteria due to foodborne illness.

 Treat Food Poisoning Fast With IV Therapy